Product Guide

 Understanding Orders

-Every time a customer purchases one of your digital products through your Leenkies page, an order is created to track the transaction from payment through fulfillment.
-The Orders section of your dashboard gives you a centralized view of every sale, complete with customer details, payment status, fulfillment progress, and transaction history.
+Every time a customer buys one of your digital products, an order tracks the transaction from payment through fulfillment.
+The Orders section gives you a centralized view of every sale -- customer details, payment status, fulfillment progress, and transaction history.

 Image